PolVilniusTech/public.incident.reporting.timeline.md/timeline/E.U.md

 ```
 ##### R esults
-Loss of Privacy
+Loss of Privacy.
-Loss of Confidentiality
+Loss of Confidentiality.
-Loss of Integrity
+Loss of Integrity.
-Plausible loss of Availability
+Plausible loss of Availability.
 ```

 ```